GayatriChaudhari1281/MiniProject/README.md

 # MiniProject
-#PhoneBook Management System using c++ language and datastructure used are singly Linked list and stack
+#PhoneBook Management System using c++ language.
+#Singly Linked list and Stack Datastructure are used.